How to Detect a Gas Leak

 - Loss of consciousness

-If you’re experiencing any of these symptoms, don’t wait to locate the leak yourself—seek emergency medical services right away.
+If you’re experiencing any of these symptoms, don’t wait to locate the leak—seek emergency medical services immediately.

 How To Check for a Gas Leak